 Prosonix has undertaken an extensive programme of API and formulation development for PSX1001.
-Production has been tested at commercial scale, with PSX1001 demonstrating in vitro equivalence to the currently marketed material in both pMDI and DPI formulations delivered through existing simple, cost-effective devices.
+Production has been tested at commercial scale, with PSX1001 demonstrating in vitro equivalence to the currently marketed material in pMDI devices.

-PSX1001, with the addition of a dose counter on the pMDI device, is under development for the US market as PSX1050.
-Prosonix is in discussions with the FDA over the optimal development strategy for PSX1050, which is expected to be via the Abbreviated New Drug Application (ANDA) route.
+PSX1001, with the addition of a dose counter on the pMDI device, is under development for the US market as PSX1050 and is targeting Abbreviated New Drug Application (ANDA) submission.